Shared Hosting for Everyone, imagined by developers, for developers.Discovering the Public Cloud

 Remote SSH access is disabled by default.
 To enable it, modify your user and check the password connection.
 It is then possible to set up a connection with SSH keys and disable the password connection.

 All of our offers are managed ones, it is not possible to gain

-These users can be configured in the Remote access > SSH tab in your alwaysdata administration interface.
+These users can be configured in the Remote access > SSH tab in your alwaysdata administration interface (among their shell).
 The fingerprints for the SSH server where the account is located are also found there.

 Open your terminal and enter the following command:

 [user] with your SSH user name and

 Useful when located after a firewall, our web interface lets you use the SSH protocol from your browser.
 To use it, specify

 https://ssh-[account].alwaysdata.net in the address bar of your web browser.

 Be aware however that this solution is hardly reliable and slow and does not replace a SSH client.